-The Group's principal financial assets are bank balances and short term deposits.
-Credit risk associated with trade receivables is considered to be minimal as the balance is due from one customer with no history of default.
+The Group's principal financial assets are portfolio investments and bank balances.
+The credit risk associated with other receivables is considered to be minimal as the balances are due from counterparties with no history of default.

-The Group seeks to limit the level of credit risk on the cash balances by only depositing surplus liquid funds with counterparty banks with high credit ratings.
+The Group seeks to limit the level of credit risk on the cash balances by only depositing surplus liquid funds at counterparty banks with high credit ratings.